MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/includes/file-search/upload-files-code-examples.md

 ```
 ---

-## Step 3: Create an agent with access to  file search
+## Step 3: Create an agent and enable file search

 To make the files accessible to your agent, create a `FileSearchTool` object with the `vector_store` ID, and attach `tools` and `tool_resources` to the agent.